Risk Exposure Analysis: IIBF TIRM Ch 5 Free PDF 2026

 Benefits:

 Example: Bank A lends ₹100 Cr to a company.
-It buys a CDS from Bank B. If the company defaults, Bank B covers the loss.
+It buys a CDS from Bank B. If the company defaults, Bank B covers the loss, allowing Bank A to recover its principal.

 🧪 5.
 Stress Testing & Scenario Analysis

-These tools simulate adverse conditions to measure financial impact:
+These tools simulate adverse conditions to measure financial impact and are central to risk exposure analysis:

 • Sensitivity Analysis: Change one variable (e.g., 2% interest hike)